-The preparation and submission of Detailed Design Codes for approval will be a condition of each OPP.
-Design coding should focus on short to medium-term development, rather than development that may be many years away from construction.
-On schemes of several thousand homes, it is therefore appropriate to establish a phased design coding regime, which allows for a series of codes to be produced over time.
-This regime will ensure that all codes are demonstrably compliant with the Masterplan and are produced to a consistent level of detail and prescription.
+Design coding should focus on medium-term development, rather than development that may be many years away from construction.
+On schemes of several thousand homes it is therefore appropriate to establish a phased design coding regime, which allows for a series of codes to be produced over time.
+The regime ensures that all codes are demonstrably compliant with the Masterplan, and are produced to a consistent level of detail and prescription.